scala-exercises/scala-exercises/README.md

 After compilation the application will be running, listening in the 9000 port.
 Point your browser to `localhost:9000` and start having fun!

+#### Adding more exercises

+Currently scala-exercises includes exercises for the Scala Standard Library, Cats and Shapeless.
+However, more exercises are available like for Doobie, Functional Programming in Scala and ScalaCheck.
+See the [scala-exercises on github](https://github.com/scala-exercises) or you can include exercises from other parties or create your own (see [Contributing](#contributing) section).

+To add additional exercises to your locally running server:
+* clone the exercises repository to a local folder
+* 'cd' into the local repository folder.
+* run ```sbt compile publishLocal``` to create a jar in your local ivy repository.
+!Note: The _compile_ task is **mandatory** here otherwise the exercises will not show up in the application.
+* add a dependency to the exersises jar in the `server` project in the `build.sbt` file (~L118).

+Now run `sbt run` and the application index will also display the added exercises.

 ## Troubleshooting

 #### Running locally